-State Adult Day Care funds are provided to County DSS through authorization from DAAS.
-The county authorization can be found at https://www.ncdhhs.gov/divisions/daas Local Departments of Social Service report reimbursement to the Department of Health and Human Services Controller's Office through the County Administration System.
+State Adult Day Care funds are provided to County DSS through authorization from DA.
+The county authorization can be found at NC DHHS: Aging and Adult Services Local Departments of Social Service report reimbursement to the Department of Health and Human Services Controller's Office through the County Administration System.
 The NC State Auditor monitors the distribution and reimbursement of these funds and therefore, no additional testing is required.